16 Best Tax Deductions for Independent Real Estate Agents in 2017

 If you use a vehicle for business you may be eligible to deduct your auto expenses based on how many business miles you drove.
 In 2016 you can deduct $0.54 for each business mile driven.
 The standard mileage deduction is available for self-employed individuals and drivers who use their car for hire or ridesharing (taxi, Lyft, and Uber).
 It is also available for individuals using their vehicle for a job-related move, charity, or medical purposes, although these activities are deductible at different rates.
 If you want to take advantage of this deduction you’ll need to track your miles.
 You should also know that there are a few circumstances that can prohibit you from deducting your miles, however you may still be able to deduct your vehicle expenses based on actual expenses.

-Example: Patrice, a Washington, D.C.-based real estate agent for Fine Homes Realty, drove four thousand miles last year for his business, which can be deducted at a rate of $.54 per mile.
-Patrice could knock $2,160 off of his taxable income by taking the mileage deduction.
+Example: Patrice, a Washington, D.C.-based real estate agent for Fine Homes Realty, drove 4,000 in 2017 for his business, which can be deducted at a rate of $.535 per mile.
+Patrice could knock $2,140 off of his taxable income by taking the mileage deduction on his 2017 tax return.
 Depending on his effective tax rate, Patrice could save a pretty significant sum of money!

 Where to Take It: Line 9 on Schedule C.